jiankaiwang/ITHandbook/ckan/minor_upgrade.md

 (pyenv) $ git clone https://github.com/jiankaiwang/ckanext-cdcregistration.git
 ```

-It is necessary to edit the **register.js**.
+It is necessary to edit the **register.js** (the form for registering).

 Second, it is important to modify the CKAN core registration base.
+(Preparation 4 to 7 step)

 [https://github.com/jiankaiwang/ckanext-cdcregistration](https://github.com/jiankaiwang/ckanext-cdcregistration)
 Finish the installation after editing the above changes.